owanturist/react-impulse/README.md

 ): React.Dispatch<React.SetStateAction<T>>
 ```

-The hooks that returns a function to update the store's value.
+A hooks that returns a function to update the store's value.
 Might be useful when you need a way to update the store's value without subscribing to its changes.

 - `store` is an `InnerStore` instance but can be `null` or `undefined` as a bypass when a store might be not defined.
 - `[compare]` is an optional [`Compare`][compare] function with strict check (`===`) by default.
 The store won't update if the new value is comparably equal to the current value.